arceryz/blind-nature/design/seed.md

 3. *Liora narrating what she feels and smells*

-	For some areas, it can be helpful to verbally narrate senses that we can not communicate through the game.
+	For some areas, it can be helpful to verbally narrate senses that we can not communicate through the gameplay itself.
 If the area feels cold, we can have her say that.
-If there is a rotting tree nearby, she can mention that too.
-This is a minor thing and we can't rely on it too much, but in certain areas it can add the extra detail and personality.
+If the smell of a rotting tree is present, she can mention that too.
+This can add the extra detail and personality to certain areas.

 4. *Touching system*